Step-by-step guide to selecting commercial auto insurance

 • Rental reimbursement.
 Covers the cost of a temporary replacement while your commercial vehicle is being fixed from a covered loss.

 • Roadside assistance.
-Provides coverage if one of your business vehicles breaks down on the road.
+Provides services such as towing, winching, and battery jump-start if one of your business vehicles breaks down on the road.

-Once you’ve properly assessed your needs, you can start shopping for a policy.
+Once you’ve properly assessed your coverage needs and selected your limits and deductibles, it’s time to start shopping for a policy.

-Price is important, but it’s not the only thing to focus on when getting commercial auto quotes.
-Insurance policy coverages, exclusions and limitations vary by company, so it’s a good idea to get at least three quotes from different providers to compare
+The price of your commercial auto insurance policy is important, but it’s not the only thing to focus on when getting commercial auto quotes.
+Insurance policy coverages, exclusions and limitations vary by company, so it’s a good idea to get at least three quotes from different providers to compare.
+Our list of the top 10 commercial auto insurance companies is a good place to find insurers to shop with.

 Kelly Lau, product general manager of Roamly, a digital insurance company specializing in RV and commercial fleet insurance, recommends checking third-party reviews from companies like Trustpilot to gauge an insurer’s reputation and customer satisfaction.